Magnets

 We recommend:

 🧭 Tip: Just imagine in your head the upright position of each item that you print.
-The magnet dimple always faces up when it is in the correct position!
+Always orient the magnet with the dimple facing up for correct polarity.

 If you mix up polarity, your stackers may repel each other.